• Tracy Jaques just donated $56.96

-• Amanda just donated $2.99
+• Anonymous just donated $2.99

 People with disability face serious barriers to staying healthy.
 Across Australia, they face higher rates of chronic illness, difficulty accessing healthcare services, and even a shorter life expectancy.